Spizzenergi: 1983–2009

 After the demise of Spizzenergi 2, Spizz embarked on several solo projects (as SpizzOrwell and performing on The Last Future Show) and played guitar for Heaven 17.
 In 1985, he toured with backing tapes and female backing singers as Spizz and the Astronauties.
 After a dance mix of Where's Captain Kirk? in 1987, he had no significant chart success.

-The birth of a daughter, Molly Spiers-MacLeod in 1991, consumed the bulk of his energy as he stayed home to care for her.
-The fully-grown Spiers-MacLeod later became a bass player and contributing songwriter for the Poussez Posse (a band fronted by Georgina Baillie and mentored by Adam Ant) before leaving with fellow Posse members Danie Cox and Rachael Smith to form self-styled "flock rock" band the Featherz, who toured supporting Boy George, before she eventually left in May 2014.
-She played 2014–2022 in the Crack Foxes – and currently plays with Rat Pussy and the Untitled Band Project – under the name Molly Energi. as well as in I, Doris under the name Stunt Bass Doris.
-She and Cox also provided backing vocals for Wild Mutation, a glam-era covers band that Spizz himself fronted, and were both members of 2012 anniversary lineup Spizz '77.
-Early in 2024 she gave birth to a daughter, Spizz's first grandchild.
+The birth of a daughter, Molly Spiers-MacLeod, in 1991, consumed the bulk of his energy as he stayed home to care for her.
+Spiers-MacLeod also became a musician and has played in various bands including Poussez Posse, the Featherz, I, Doris, and the Untitled Band Project.
+She also provided vocals for Wild Mutation, a glam-era covers band that Spizz himself fronted.

-Aside from these projects, Spizz has continued to appear live, owing to the encouragement of Paul Hallam, and releases material through Cherry Red Records.
+Aside from this project, Spizz has continued to appear live, owing to the encouragement of Paul Hallam, and releases material through Cherry Red Records.
 One exception was a release on Hallam's own label 442ok called "We're the England", his third England World Cup song attempt (previously "E for England" in 1998 and "On the Road to Yokohama" in 2002).
 Other Spizz football-related songs are "The Sun Never Sets on Aston Villa" (which appears on the club's official compact disc), "Three Lions in the Sky" (which was aimed at a television producer) and his own label "company song", "442ok".

 In May 2006, a maxi-single of the earliest known recording of "Where's Captain Kirk?" (from Spizz's own archives) was released.

 From 2007, the band Spizzenergi performed at mini festivals in Milan, Bologna and Leuven.
 In May 2009, they supported the New York Dolls at the 100 Club.